Rothschild & Co: Non-Prosecution Agreement with the U.S. Department of Justice

-1MDB Malaysian sovereign wealth fund scandal (2015–present)
+1MDB Malaysian sovereign wealth fund scandal

 Rothschild Bank AG (since October 2018 renamed Rothschild & Co.
 Bank AG), a subsidiary of Rothschild & Co, broke anti-money-laundering rules in 1MDB case according to Swiss prosecutiors.
 In July 2018 the Swiss Financial Market Authority (FINMA) concluded final 1MDB proceedings, in which Rothschild Bank AG and its subsidiary Rothschild Trust (Schweiz) AG have been found to be in serious breach of money laundering rules in the context of 1 MDB.
 The FINMA appointed an audit agent to review enhancements already put in place by Rothschild Bank.
 FINMA stated, that Rothschild Bank and Rothschild Trust were found to be in "breach of due diligence, reporting and documentation requirements […].
 Although there were early indications that this client could be involved in money laundering activities, the institutions decided nevertheless to enter into the relationship and at a later stage considerably expand it."
 The 1MDB fraud saw billions of dollars siphoned off from the sovereign wealth fund into the pockets of corrupt officials.

 Dispute between Rothschild & Co and Edmond de Rothschild Group

-After Paris Orleans was renamed to Rothschild & Co, the Swiss-based Edmond de Rothschild Group disputed the use of the family name for branding purposes.
-Until their settlement, Rothschild & Co and the Edmond de Rothschild Group were cross-shareholders in each other's business, further complicating the matter.
-In 2018 the two sides of the family resolved the dispute.
+After Paris Orléans was renamed to Rothschild & Co, the Swiss-based Edmond de Rothschild Group disputed the use of the family name for branding purposes.
+Until their settlement, Rothschild & Co and the Edmond de Rothschild Group were cross-shareholders in each other's businesses, further complicating the matter.
+In 2018, the two sides of the family resolved the dispute.

 Marjorie Taylor Greene "space laser" accusation

-In January of 2021, US Representative Marjorie Taylor Greene (R-GA) was reported to have made a Facebook post blaming "Rothschild, Inc" among others for using "space solar generators" to ignite the 2018 Camp Fire, one of California's deadliest and most destructive wildfires.
+In January 2021, US Representative Marjorie Taylor Greene (R-GA) was reported to have made a Facebook post blaming "Rothschild, Inc" among others for using "space solar generators" to ignite the 2018 Camp Fire, one of California's deadliest and most destructive wildfires.